 The first time we set up a casting plant, we quit because we weren't making very good miniatures.
 The second time, we made very good miniatures, but we didn't make as much money on them as we did on other kinds of games, and the presence of the casting operation drove up insurance costs for the whole company.
 Thanks to a successful Kickstarter, we are now making plastic ones, and you can still buy them, and some of the metal ones, on Warehouse 23.

 Car Wars was our first big hit, and we have not forgotten about it . . .
-In 2019, we will launch a Kickstarter project for a grand new edition of Car Wars.
-More details will appear as playtest continues!
+In January, we wrapped up a successful Kickstarter project for a grand new edition of Car Wars.
+We're now preparing it for print and it will ship to backers in late 2020.
+More details will appear as work continues!

 We sold it to DTI, back in 1986.
 We're sorry . . .
 After that, it went through several owners, some of whom seem not to have to put out a single issue before it was resold.
 The last we heard, Space Gamer was being published by Better Games, as an ezine.
 However, downloadable PDF versions of the classic issues we published are available for purchase in Warehouse 23.

 These were magazines which we no longer publish.
 Autoduel Quarterly ran through issue 10-4 (40 issues).
 Roleplayer had 30 issues, and d20 Weekly had 48.
 All these are out of print, but you can get PDFs of ADQ and Roleplayer in Warehouse 23, along with PDFs of the print issues of Pyramid.

 Metagaming was the first game company Steve Jackson worked for.
 It went out of business around 1982.
 A few of its games were bought by other companies; most are out of print.
 We can tell you nothing about the whereabouts of its founder.
 As far as we know, the "Unicorn Gold" treasure hunt was never resolved.